roland-schmitz/CookingBook.swiftpm/README.md

 Sample with programmatically controlled nested navigation in SwiftUI

-This sample uses a NavigationView with nested NavigationLink to first navigate to a recipe category (Starters, Main Dishes, Desserts) and than navigate to a specitic category.
+This sample uses a NavigationView with nested NavigationLink to first navigate to a recipe category (Starters, Main Dishes, Desserts) and than navigate to a specitic recipe in that category.

 The current selection for the two levels of navigation is stored in two corresponding @State variables through some bindings.